Terradue/doc-developer-sandbox/source/reference/application/index.rst

 Purpose
 -------

-The application descriptor file is an XML document that describes an Application Workflow (see :doc:`Application Workflow </design/workflow>`).

-It contains two blocks:
+The application descriptor file is an XML document that describes an Application Workflow (see :doc:`Application Workflow </design/workflow>`) and it contains two blocks:

+#. jobTemplates
-#.
+#. workflow

 The **first block** defines the job templates that are then instantiated as workflow nodes of the Directed Acyclic Graph.

 Each job template contains: